 Related: Driving repeat orders

 Last year’s holiday shoppers are a VIP segment to retarget this year.
-It’s easily done with a simple time filter and maybe an order value threshold (to make sure they shopped gifts, not just a one-off item).
+It’s easily done with a simple time filter.
+Maybe add an order value threshold to make sure they shopped gifts, not just a one-off item.
 You know those people bought gifts from you before so a win-back offer is right on point.

 Pictured: A selection of holiday shoppers for 2018 to be reengaged with a new holiday offer email.

-It’s handy to segment people by the coupons they used – it says a lot about their shopping behavior.
+It’s handy to segment people by the coupons they used.
+It says a lot about their shopping behavior.
+You can recognize different types of customers.

 For example, shoppers using BACK2SCHOOL in August are most probably price-sensitive parents shopping for their kids.
 On the other hand, a SPRINGBREAK coupon in February is usually used by college girls getting ready for their week of partying.